Tigers play Santa during team’s annual toy drive

-MEMPHIS – Penny Hardaway and the Tigers providing a different kind of assist on this Thursday.
+MEMPHIS, Tenn. – Penny Hardaway and the Tigers provided a different kind of assist on Thursday.

-The Tigers handing out toys to needy kids at the McFarland Community Center during the team’s annual toy drive.
+The Tigers handed out toys to children in need at the McFarland Community Center during the team’s annual toy drive.

-Hardaway and the entire Tiger basketball team, on hand and playing Santa.
-They put smiles on kids’ faces and all at the perfect time… just days before Christmas.
+Hardaway and the entire Tiger basketball team were on hand and playing Santa.
+They put smiles on children’s faces and all at the perfect time…just days before Christmas.

 “I grew up in a community center with my grandmother and just being one of these kids when I was younger.
 Knowing how important it was just to get a toy,” Hardaway said.
 “A lot of underprivileged kids and unfortunate kids like I was, couldn’t really afford a lot of things.
 You didn’t take this for granted.
 So coming in as a coach now for Memphis, It’s always a fun time when we can get back out in the community and be around our fans and our people.”